balonc/dwm/readme.md

 Mod1-Button2 - toggle layout - toggles the focused window between the floating and tiled state.

 Mod1-Button3 - resize window - Hold and drag to resize the window.
 As with moving, if the window was tiled, it will be floated.

+#### Screens

+When I originally made this guide, I didn’t use multiple monitors on my Linux desktop, so I didn’t create graphics for these shortcuts.
+However, I’ve been using dwm with multiple monitors for years now and it works great!

+Mod1-, - focus previous screen

+Mod1-. - focus next screen

+Mod1-Shift-, - send window to previous screen

+Mod1-Shift-. - send window to next screen

+(If you just have two monitors, you’ll only need to memorize "previous" OR "next".
+Having both is only useful for three or more monitors.)